Astrophysical Tests of Dark Matter Self-Interactions: Introduction

-The original motivations for SIDM---the cusp/core problem and the missing satellites problem---have undergone significant evolution in the past twenty years because of both new observations and simulations.
-The cusp/core problem still exists---the inferred dark matter densities of many low surface brightness and dwarf spheroidal galaxies are intriguingly low.
-Additionally, there is a high degree of galaxy-to-galaxy scatter in the shapes of rotation curves (e.g., \cite{deBlok_1,Simon:2004sr,Adams:2014bda,KuziodeNaray:2009oon}).
-It is unclear if the physics of star formation can create the diversity of density profiles observed, and it appears that SIDM could accommodate the range of observed rotation curves \cite{Oman,Creasey,Valli:2017ktb,Kamada,Robertson:2017mgj,Ren:2018jpt,Zavala:2019sjk}.
+Since 2000 further puzzles have however emerged, providing further motivation for studying SIDM models.
+One is the the ``too-big-to-fail'' problem, that CDM predicts the existence of subhalos that should be too big to fail to form stars but yet are not observed \cite{TBTF, BoylanKolchin:2011dk}.
+Another has come to be known as the ``diversity of rotation curves'' problem, that there is a high degree of galaxy-to-galaxy scatter in the shapes of rotation curves despite the universality of the Navarro--Frenk--White (NFW) \cite{1997ApJ...490..493N} profile in CDM simulations (e.g., \cite{deBlok_1,Simon:2004sr,Adams:2014bda,KuziodeNaray:2009oon}).
+It is unclear if the physics of star formation can create the diversity of density profiles observed, although it appears that SIDM could accommodate the range of observed rotation curves \cite{Oman,Creasey,Valli:2017ktb,Kamada,Robertson:2017mgj,Ren:2018jpt,Zavala:2019sjk}.
 This diversity is most apparent in galaxies with rotation velocities of about $70-100 \kms$, but there is some evidence for deviation from the standard CDM cuspy halo profile even on cluster scales \cite{Newman++13a,Newman++13b,Newman++15}.
-Thus, instead of narrowly focusing on a narrow range of galaxy masses, SIDM models should be challenged with explaining halo density profiles spanning many decades in halo mass from those of dwarf galaxies to clusters of galaxies~\cite{Kaplinghat:2015aga}, as we will discuss in this review.
+Thus, instead of focusing on a narrow mass range, SIDM models should be challenged with explaining the density profiles of halos ranging from dwarf galaxy to cluster masses~\cite{Kaplinghat:2015aga}.
+Additional puzzling observations from the perspective of CDM involve ultra-diffuse galaxies and strong lensing perturbers, as we will discuss extensively.

-The missing satellites problem has largely gone away, and the increasing numbers of confirmed satellite galaxies of the MW imply that this galaxy population can be used to place tight constraints on novel DM physics \cite{Drlica-Wagner:2019xan,DES:2020fxi}.
-Since the advent of wide-field digital sky surveys, dozens of faint dwarf galaxies have been identified as satellites of the MW \cite{Willman:2005cd,Drlica-Wagner:2015ufc,Kim:2015xoa,Laevens:2015kla,Caldwell:2016hrl,Homma:2016fzg,Torrealba:2018svf}.
-The abundance of satellites is consistent with CDM predictions under reasonable and simulation-tested models for star formation before and after reionization \cite{Bullock:2000wn,Benson:2001at,somerville2002,tollerud2008,Koposov:2009ru,hargis2014,Jethwa:2016gra,Kim:2017iwr,newton2017,Bose:2018vpe,Nadler:2018iux,graus2018}.
-In the context of constant cross section SIDM models, evaporation (mass loss) due to scattering events has been found to be inefficient at altering the subhalo mass function unless the SIDM cross section is so high as to have already been ruled out \cite{Vogelsberger:2012ku,Dooley:2016ajo}.
-Thus, to zeroth order, SIDM and CDM models share the same issues or successes when it comes to the census of satellites.

 In this review, we focus on the astrophysical phenomenology of SIDM across the range of scales from unresolved subhalos to clusters of galaxies.
 In Sec. \ref{sec:theory}, we provide the theoretical background to SIDM and the ways in which it is modelled.
 Sec. \ref{sec:pheno} provides an exhaustive account of the physical effects of self-interactions in galaxies, clusters and large-scale structure.
 Sec. \ref{sec:observations} describes the ways in which these effects may be searched for, including hints of the existence of self-interactions and the discovery potential of near-term astronomical facilities.
 We focus predominantly on elastic interactions because these typically dominate over inelastic interactions in particle models, and most simulation work has been done in that context.
 We provide a summary of the current constraints on the elastic self-interaction cross section at the end of this section.
 In Sec. \ref{sec:particle} we connect to specific particle models and describe ways in which more complex interactions and effects may extend the SIDM paradigm.
 We close with our view on the theoretical and observational path forward to characterizing DM self-scattering in the next decade, highlighting important issues that need more work and promising future tests (Sec.~\ref{sec:future}).